abdullaqudrat/favorite-movies/readme.md

 # Favorite Movies

 > Favorite Movies is an app built in Laravel using php.
 It consists of authenticating a user with their email and password to view dynamic details of their top 5 favorite movies.
-It also has an api endpoint built in and can be access thru basic authenitcation through a platform such as Postman.
+It also has an api endpoint built in and can be access thru basic authentication through a platform such as Postman.

 ## Dependencies